squidKid-deluxe/microDEX/README.md

-# microDEX - Minimalist BitShares UI 1.0.0
+# microDEX - Minimalist BitShares UI

 > A dependency-free, real-time trading interface for the BitShares blockchain - built with vanilla HTML, CSS, and JavaScript.
 No React.
 No Vue.
 No Tailwind.
+No Python.
 Just raw data, fast.

 ![microDEX Screenshot](screenshot.png)